semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Technology

-Any additional information about the technology that gives context to the user of the rule.
-This helps to specify rulesets in Semgrep Registry.
+Technology helps to define specific rulesets for languages, libraries, and frameworks that are available in <a href="https://semgrep.dev/explore">, for example `express` will be included in the `p/express` rulepack.

 - <LinkToRegistryRule ruleId="javascript.express.security.audit.express-open-redirect.express-open-redirect" />